 Here are two copy extracts.
 The article below started a book campaign and supported the underlying business.
 NoPo is read by TV and radio news and entertainment producers.

-The SourceNewport Conference was a two-day conference on innovation.
+The SourceNewport Conference was a two-day conference on innovation economics for historic cities.

 For more click Sampler_rmb